akarez/.dotfiles/README.md

 ## Install Desktop Environment

 From here on you can install the desktop environment.
 Below are the steps for the system I currently use.
+See more info [here](https://github.com/akarez/dorfiles).

 ### Essential Packages